yt-project/yt/doc/source/analyzing/fields.rst

 The naming scheme for the fields starts with prefixes in the form ``MM[_[mp][NN]]``. ``MM`` is the molecule, defined as a concatenation of atomic symbols and numbers, with no spaces or underscores.
-The second sequence is only required if the ionization state is not neutral, and is of the form ``p`` and ``m`` to indicate "plus" or "minus" respectively, followed by the number.
+The second sequence is only required if ionization states are present in the dataset, and is of the form ``p`` and ``m`` to indicate "plus" or "minus" respectively, followed by the number.
+If a given species has no ionization states given, the prefix is simply ``MM``.

 For the examples above, the prefixes would be:

 * ``CO``
 * ``Co``